paycrest/contracts/.github/PULL_REQUEST_TEMPLATE.md

 > Include any links supporting this change such as a:
 >
-> - GitHub Issue/PR number addressed or fixed
+> - GitHub Issue/PR number addressed or fixed e.g closes #407
 > - StackOverflow post
 > - Support forum thread
-> - Related pull requests/issues from other repos e.g #407
+> - Related pull requests/issues from other repos
 >
 > If there are no references, simply delete this section.